South Korea Says North Has Fired Another Missile Over Japan

 North Korea last month used the airport to fire a Hwasong-12 intermediate range missile that flew over northern Japan.

-The North then declared it a "meaningful prelude" to containing the US Pacific island territory of Guam and the start of more ballistic missile launches towards the Pacific Ocean.
+The North then declared it a "meaningful prelude" to containing the U.S. Pacific island territory of Guam and the start of more ballistic missile launches toward the Pacific Ocean.

 Japan's Chief Cabinet Secretary Yoshihide Suga denounced North Korea's latest launch, saying he was conveying "strong anger" on behalf of the Japanese people.